Golden rules after hip replacement - why they are mostly unnecessary today

 Hip replacement and the fear of incorrect movements

-A total hip replacement (THR) is a significant step for patients who have suffered from hip pain for a long time.
-Traditionally, numerous behavioral rules were communicated after the operation: "Do not cross your legs", "Do not sit deeply", "Only sit on high chairs", "Do not bend the hip beyond 90 degrees".
+A Hüft-Totalendoprosthesis (Hüft-TEP) is a major step for patients who have suffered from Hüft pain for a long time.
+Traditionally after the operation numerous behavioral rules were communicated: „Do not cross your legs“, „Do not sit low“, „Only sit on high chairs“, „Under no circumstances bend the Hüft over 90 degrees“.

-These precautions had one goal: to protect the new hip, especially from dislocation.
+These precautionary measures had one goal: the new Hüft should be protected, especially from a dislocation (luxation).

 But is this caution still justified today?

-In this article, we examine why many of these "golden rules" are now largely outdated due to advances in hip arthroplasty.
+In this article we illuminate why many of these „golden rules“ are today largely outdated due to progress in the Hüftendoprothetik.

 The revolution in modern hip arthroplasty